 Value of all property at date of death

 (including limited interests such as R

 usufructs, and off-shore assets)

-Deemed property R
+Deemed property R .

 Gross value of property R

 Deductions R

 Net value of estate R

-Abatement (w.e.f.
-1 March 2006) R (2 500 000)
+Abatement R (3.500.000)

 Dutiable amount R

 Estate Duty thereon at 20% R

 - Deemed property includes: insurance policies on the life of the deceased as well as any accrual claim the deceased's estate may have against a surviving spouse.

 - The most important deductions are:

 - funeral expenses and administration costs;

-- debts due at date of death;
+- debts due at date of death, which includes the income tax and CGT liability of the deceased for the period prior to death;

-- CGT (death is a CGT event);

-- beguests to approved PBOs:

-- the proceeds of certain insurance policies: and
+- charitable and other bequests; and

-- the value of property and deemed property bequeathed or otherwise passing to a surviving spouse.
+- property inherited by a surviving spouse.